4711/ubuild-jekyll/myhome.md

       like to be asked!
 Michael!
 I care deeply for nature.
 No, I did not kill Kitty.
       However, I am going to oblige and answer the nice officer's questions because I am an honest man with no secrets to hide.
+  col_2:
+    content: That's why you always leave a note!
+Say goodbye to these, because it's the last time!
+I don't criticize you!
+And if you're worried about criticism, sometimes a diet is the best defense.No… but I'd like to be asked!
+I'm a monster.
+      I'm a monster.
+Whoa, this guy's straight?
+I'm half machine.
+I'm a monster.
+Army had half a day.I'm half machine. <br>I'm a monster.
+That's what it said on 'Ask Jeeves.'
+Army had half a day.
+It's called 'taking advantage.'
+It's what gets you ahead in life.There's so many poorly chosen words in that sentence.
+There's only one man I've ever called a coward, and that's Brian Doyle Murray.
+No, what I'm calling you is a television actor.
+But I bought a yearbook ad from you, doesn't that mean anything anymore?Well, what do you expect, mother?
+Across from where?
+That's why you always leave a note!
+There's only one man I've ever called a coward, and that's Brian Doyle Murray.
+No, what I'm calling you is a television actor.
+    headline: 'Not tricks, Michael, illusions. '
 - template: simple-footer
   block: footer-1
 published: false